Actuarial Model Ingestion & Testing Workflows

 lapse_rates: np.ndarray,

-expense_loading: float = 0.02
+expense_loading: float = 0.02,

 ) -> pd.DataFrame:

-"""Vectorized prospective reserve calculation across projection horizon."""
+"""Vectorized prospective reserve across the projection horizon."""

 horizon = len(discount_factors)

-# Broadcast assumptions across policy matrix
+# Broadcast assumptions across the policy matrix

 face = policies["face_amount"].values[:, None]